-Note: Customs Charges will be coded as Pay Item Code = SC, Mission Code will be 99G, and should be noted under Remarks under the Pay Item Code section of FBMS f.
-Flight Verification Training.
-Regions will provide training/guidance to all inspectors on the flight verification and documentation procedures in this Plan.
+Note: Customs charges will be coded as Pay Item Code: "SC".
+The Mission Code will be 99G, and should be noted under Remarks under the Pay Item Code section of FBMS.
+Contact the RAM, RASM, COR, or refer to RAMP for additional information.